harrisonCassar/CS219-Cloud-IoT-Management-SIM-Card/README.md

 ### Setup
 Setup is very simple!
 Simply, install Docker Compose, which can be accomplished by installing Docker Desktop to your machine.
 See the following article for the download and/or other options for installing Docker Compose: https://docs.docker.com/compose/install/.

 For Windows, for Docker, there is a known(?) bug that seemingly causes a memory leak, eating up your computer's memory even if you're not running anything (see https://github.com/docker/for-win/issues/12944).
+This was experienced by @harrisonCassar when running Docker Desktop 4.20.0 on Windows 10.
+This may be fixed by upgrading to Docker Desktop 4.25+ (see the issue linked previously).
 If it becomes annoying/hindering enough, we can temporarily solve this until Docker and/or Windows fixes this issue by placing a memory limit on WSL as follows:

 1. Shutdown WSL:
 ```bash